Quantum for the Real World

 This natural interaction significantly impacts the accuracy and scale of first generation NISQ computers.
 The expense of hyper-cooled, vacuum environments doesn't eliminate loss of information, significant errors and limited scale

-QCI's Entropy Quantum Computer harnesses the true fundamentals of quantum physics to overcome these limitations.
+QCI's Entropy Quantum Computer, Dirac, harnesses the true fundamentals of quantum physics to overcome these limitations.
 It operates on open quantum systems, carefully coupling a quantum system to an engineered environment, so that its quantum state is collapsed to represent a problem’s desirable solution.

 - Solves larger and more complex problems.